dimitri-yatsenko/datajoint-book/book/30-schema-design/025-entity-integrity.md

   * [IRS timeline.](https://www.irs.gov/irs-history-timeline)

 Similar rigor is required for identifying other objects in the real world:
   * [Vehicle Identification Number](https://www.iso.org/standard/52200.html), regulated by the International Organization for Standardization.
-* [Radio-frequency Identification for Animals](https://en.wikipedia.org/wiki/ISO_11784_and_ISO_11785) for implanted microchips in animals.
+  * [Radio-Frequency Identification for Animals](https://en.wikipedia.org/wiki/ISO_11784_and_ISO_11785) for implanted microchips in animals.
   * [US Aircraft Registration numbers](https://www.faa.gov/licenses_certificates/aircraft_certification/aircraft_registry/forming_nnumber), the N-numbers seen on the tails, regulated by the FAA.

 These examples demonstrate that establishing a rigorous system for identification may require costly standardization efforts with many systems for enforcement and coordination.